Captured Knights were always

 the French Knights had been captured and ransomed at least one time

-meant they had killed 22 Englishmen.
+previously.
+They had each probably killed over a dozen Englishmen.
 Henry did not like that.

 Another problem was that about half the 'French' knights were not from France but from